-Students returning from any of Adventist Colleges Abroad (ACA), after conducting studies in the French, Spanish, German, or Italian languages must meet with the Modern Languages Department Chair upon returning to SAU.
+Students returning from any of Adventist Colleges Abroad (ACA), after fulfilling studies in French, Spanish, German, or Italian languages must meet with the Modern Languages Department Chair upon returning to SAU.
 This meeting is an assessment of the course work finished abroad, and advising of subsequent required course work towards a major offered at Southern.
-(Refer to page 27 of the Catalog)